 Engage potential candidates by including a chatbot function on your company career page.
 You can program the chatbot to answer potential candidates’ questions, provide more information about your hiring process, and help them find relevant job openings.

 4. Text Message Candidates

 Some candidates may prefer to communicate with recruiters and hiring managers by text message.
-When candidates send their application, ask them if they want to receive text message or email updates.
+When candidates send their application, ask them if they want to receive text messages or email updates.

 5. Match Top Candidates with a Peer

-Once candidates get though the initial telephone screening and first round interview with the hiring manager, introduce them to someone who has the role or had it previously.
+Once candidates get through the initial telephone screening and first-round interview with the hiring manager, introduce them to someone who has the role or had it previously.
 Candidates might not be as comfortable asking the hiring manager (their would-be-boss) about topics like office politics, work-life balance, or what the person is like as a manager.